Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 What “Dating Apps Cause Harm” Means

-In MRI publications, statements that dating applications “cause harm,” “drive harm,” or are “harming users” should generally be understood as referring to one or more of the following:
+In MRI’s publications, statements that dating applications “cause harm,” “drive harm,” or are “harming users” should generally be understood as referring to one or more of the following concerns:

 Direct harm: A platform feature or interaction produces an adverse effect, such as repeated appearance-based evaluation producing immediate rejection distress.

-Contributory harm: App use is one material factor among several contributing to anxiety, emotional exhaustion, compulsive checking, body dissatisfaction, or relational distrust.
+Contributory harm: App use is one material factor among several which contribute to anxiety, emotional exhaustion, compulsive checking, body dissatisfaction, or relational distrust.

-Aggravation of preexisting vulnerability: The application intensifies loneliness, trauma reactions, attachment insecurity, impulsivity, impaired judgment, or other existing difficulties.
+Aggravation of preexisting vulnerability: Involvement with the application intensifies loneliness, trauma reactions, attachment insecurity, impulsivity, impaired judgment, or other existing difficulties.

 Facilitation of third-party harm: The platform gives perpetrators, deceptive users, or exploitative actors efficient access to potential victims.